-- 3. Unscrew and remove the driven pulley expander from the pulley. - Rotate the driven pulley several times to properly set the belt between the sheaves.

-- If a new belt was installed, adjust the belt height.
+- 3. Unscrew and remove the driven pulley expander from the pulley. - 4.
+Rotate the driven pulley several times to properly set the belt between the sheaves. - 5.
+If a new belt was installed, an adjustment will be required for the proper belt height.
 Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - 6.
-Install belt guard, refer to DRIVE BELT GUARD INSTALLATION. - Close side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT subsection.
+Install belt guard, refer to DRIVE BELT GUARD INSTALLATION. - 7.
+Close side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT subsection.